 When trying to minimize taxable income (especially around the holidays), many investors seek ways to be charitable.
-2021 was a great year with markets hitting all-time highs, which left many investors with capital gains inside their portfolios.
+2024 has been a great year so far with markets nearing all-time highs, which leaves many investors with capital gains inside their portfolios.
 The purpose of this article is to introduce a dynamic charitable giving tool that can fulfill your philanthropic desires in a tax-efficient manner and is exploding in popularity.
 Despite the growing popularity among financial professionals, many investors are unaware of the numerous benefits donor-advised funds present.
 If you have highly appreciated investments and are charitably inclined, donor-advised funds can play a strategic role in your overall financial plan.

 What is a Donor-Advised Fund?